Do I have a leak? How do I recognise if I have a leak?

 You may have a toilet that has an internal or external over flow.
 If you have an external overflow, then you will see a white pipe coming out from the external wall behind the toilet.
 If this is dripping, then this may be the cause.

-This same principle is used for the external overflowing toilet as loft tanks.
+The same principle can be used with loft tanks.
 If water is again coming from a white overflow pipe from the soffits of the roof, then a faulty ball valve is the likely cause and will need to be replaced.

-If the movement is still apparent, then a leak is likely to be present internally of externally underground if this is the case then WE CAN HELP!
+If the movement is still apparent, then a leak is likely to be present internally or externally underground.
+If this is the case then WE CAN HELP!